 What is UNIV304?

-Volunteering abroad for college students provides opportunities for global experiential learning and applies to a wide variety of majors and disciplines.
-During this course you will apply critical thinking skills, field observations, and reflective processing to explore the contextual impacts and opportunities associated with your international sustainable development projects.
+It provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
+You will apply critical thinking skills, field observations, and reflective processing to explore and reveal the contextual impacts and opportunities associated with your international sustainable development projects.

 How Does UNIV304 Work?

 Get the knowledge to connect and engage with the locals!
-Complete pre-trip assignments & projects on an online platform through CWU before your trip.
+Complete pre-trip projects on an online platform before your trip.

 On The Ground

-Engage in dialogue circles to explore and challenge beliefs of what you’re seeing on the ground.
+Engage in dialogue circles to explore and challenge beliefs on the trip.
 Journal about your experience and impact.

-Synthesize your trip into a final project.
-Projects can vary; such as a multimedia presentation, video, or paper to share and inspire others.
+Synthesize your trip into a final project, such as a multimedia presentation, video, or paper to share and inspire others.

 Stand out from the crowd with your leadership skills and resume!
-Complete this couse and join a network of sustainable development experts.
+Join a network of sustainable development experts.